Wheesk/smart_phishbuster/README.md

 # Smart PhishBuster

 A real-time phishing detection system combining a browser extension and a Python machine learning backend.
 Detects phishing attempts by analyzing suspicious URLs, webpage content, and user behavior—using an ML model trained on thousands of real-world examples.

+Note:
+While Smart PhishBuster uses advanced techniques to detect phishing attempts in real time, it does not guarantee 100% accuracy.
+Like all security tools, it may occasionally produce false positives or miss certain threats.
+Use at your own risk, and always double-check before entering sensitive information.
 ---
 # What does it do?
 Analyzes URLs and webpage features, predicts ‘legit’ or ‘phishing’,and displays a warning in the browser.